-Deletes the character to the left of the cursor , if the cursor is not at the end of the current command Line , all the text to the right will be shifted Left .
+Deletes the character to the left of the cursor, if the cursor is not at the end of the current command line, all the text to the right will be shifted left.

-All other CTRL keys typed at the command line, and all CTRL characters printed an screen are shown in inverse Lower case .
+All other CTRL keys typed at the command line, and all CTRL characters printed on screen are shown in inverse Lower case.